chrisnager/crafted-css/README.md

 -------

 - Don't use IDs in CSS if at all possible.
 Stick to classes.
-- Do not be overly specific.
+- Do not be overly specific. (e.g. `.my-list > li` rather than `body .content .wrapper .my-list li`)
+- Be explicit.
+Instead of targetting an element like this: `body .header .box a.btn`, `.btn` is much better.
+- Make your code is future-proof and easily editable for the next developer that will be working on it.